Jason-Ding19/Hydraxia/README.md

 https://github.com/PolyhedralDev/TerraOverworldConfig

 Do note that this is the first version of the pack, so please report any bugs to the GitHub page linked to this pack.
 Once I've figured out how to use the darn platform, of course...

+# Biomes
+Hydraxia: A Winterland's Fantasy consists of a few basic snow-themed biomes.

+One of these biomes are the Snowswept Meadows, a typical vanilla Minecraft Plains biome with a few trees here and there, covered in a layer of snow, with rocks and boulders dotting the landscape.

+Another common biome is called the Frostcoated Woodlands,